St. Johns Church - Richmond

 Tips & Advice

-The reenactment performances are genuinely well done - try to time your visit to catch one if possible
+The reenactment performances are well done - try to time your visit to catch one if possible

 Wear comfortable walking shoes since Church Hill's cobblestone streets and steep grades can be tricky to navigate